tianliDing/HealthyEat/sp20-cs242-td2-haiming2-proposal.md

 - ratings
 - ingredient
 - cooking methods
  These data will be stored as JSON format in local machine.

+Search functionality will be complete for searching recipes.

 The user information will include:
 - username